Making students feel uncomfortable

 Today we spend much of our time on-line, and we largely do it together with people who share our interests, thoughts and convictions.
 This is a public sphere, to be sure, but it is almost entirely made up of like-minded people.
 It is the public sphere as echo-chamber.

 The old public sphere did not work this way.
 It was based in “mass media,” meaning media consumed by large numbers of very different kinds of people.
 In the old mass media, conflicting views contended with each other and the people reading, watching and listening were forced to confront ideas with which they did not agree.
 The task of the old-style mass media was to faithfully reflect this diversity — a notion rather quaintly referred to as “objectivity.”

 Good, I say.
-I’m glad I make you feel “uncomfortable” and “unsafe.”
+I’m glad I make you feel “uncomfortable.”
+But what you call “unsafe” is nothing but a function of the sheltered world you have been living in.
+You must learn to talk, not just tweet.
+If you can “dislike” things online, you must be able to dislike them in my seminar too.
 Don’t you understand what is at stake here?
 Our ability to live peacefully together as a diverse society; the viability of our democracy.